Honors Program Study Abroad Trips

 May 2017: Irish Heritage Tour

-Dr. Swanson, Professor of Mathematics and the Director of the Honors Program, will lead a group of AU Honors students to Ireland in May 2017.
-The multi-city tour will provide students with the opportunity to experience firsthand the culture of Ireland.
-The tour is tied to the Spring 2017 Honors 390: Honors Interdisciplinary Seminar course, during which students will study various topics related to Ireland, including one segment dedicated to issues in modern day Ireland.
-Other topics in consideration for the course are Irish writers, film-makers, and poets, Irish music and dancing, the science of Robert Boyle, and Celtic art.
-The course has been approved to fulfill the CCI requirement Course with Study Away.
+Dr. Swanson, Professor of Mathematics and the Director of the Honors Program, led a group of 21 AU Honors students to the Republic of Ireland, Northern Ireland, and Scotland in May 2017.
+The multi-city tour provided students with the opportunity to experience firsthand the culture of Ireland.
+The tour was tied to the Spring 2017 Honors 390: Honors Interdisciplinary Seminar course, during which students studied various topics related to Ireland, including the Easter Rising of 1916, the Gaelic language, Irish film and the poetry of W.B.
+Yeats.

-The itinerary includes time spent in Dublin, Cork, Kinsale, and Killarney and students will see such sights as the St. Patrick's Cathedral, Grafton Street, Blarney Castle and the Rock of Cashel.
-The trip also includes an optional 3 day extension to Belfast or Edinburgh.
-For more information, please click here to see the detailed itinerary.
+The itinerary included time spent in Dublin, Cork, Kinsale, and Killarney and students saw such sights as the St. Patrick's Cathedral, Grafton Street, Blarney Castle and the Rock of Cashel as well as Giant's Causeway in Northern Ireland and the city of Edinburgh, Scotland.

 May 2015: Italy: The Grand Tour